dlang5/CIS17A/Projects/README.md

                Added copy constructor and destructor in the form of an Easter Egg after 5 completed games.
                Implemented exception handling throughout.

-Version 3.0.0: More exception handling
+Version 3.0.0: More exception handling added.